dyslexicjedi/VaultTube/README.md

 ## Video File Name:

-VaultTube only cares about the end of the file name, specifically the youtube id must be at the end of the file name with [ ] around it.
+VaultTube only cares about the folder and file name, specifically the folder must have the ID of the Channel and the file must be the id of the video.
 Example:

-`some crazy test file video[abcdefghijk].mkv`
+`/UC_aabbbcccdddeeefffgggg/abcdefghijk.mkv`

-This means you can easily import already downloaded content, not just from the download.sh script.
+This means you can easily import already downloaded content by placing it in the folder structure and waiting.
+The periodic scan will pick it up and add it to the database.

 ## Issues